 While one’s incision may look slightly pink and swollen initially, its appearance should gradually diminish over time, ideally fading to a relatively thin white line with proper scar management and care.
 Due to its low position on the abdomen, the final scar can usually be concealed underneath most underwear and bathing suit styles.

 Ultimately, it is important to keep in mind that everyone heals differently, so recovery after tummy tuck surgery will be unique to each individual.
-Following a review of your specific needs and goals, one of our doctors can provide a personalized idea of what to expect based on a treatment plan designed just for you.
-To schedule a consultation with Daniel Y. Maman, MD or Stafford R. Broumand, MD at 740 Park Plastic Surgery, please contact our practice today.
+Following a review of your specific needs and goals, our doctor can provide a personalized idea of what to expect based on a treatment plan designed just for you.
+To schedule a consultation with Stafford R. Broumand, MD at 740 Park Plastic Surgery, please contact our practice today.